 Located on a compact and scenic waterfront campus in Vallejo, California, California State University Maritime Academy (Cal Maritime) is a unique and specialized campus of the 23-campus California State University system.
-Serving nearly 1,000 students, we are one of only seven degree-granting maritime academies in the United States — and the only one on the West Coast.
+We are one of only seven degree-granting maritime academies in the United States — and the only one on the West Coast.

-Cal Maritime has the highest employment rate in the CSU system - 94% within three months of graduation - with starting salaries near the top of national averages.
+Cal Maritime has the highest employment rate in the CSU system with starting salaries near the top of national averages.
 Government data show Cal Maritime alumni have the highest average salaries of any college or university (public or private) in the western U.S.

 10 Facts About Cal Maritime

 |Founded / 1929 in Tiburon as the California Nautical School.||Campus / 92 acres on the picturesque Vallejo, California waterfront.|

 |School Colors / Navy and gold||Motto / Cal Maritime's Latin motto, Laborare Pugnare Parati Sumus means "To work, to fight, we are ready."
 The motto was chosen early in the 20th century when the "Merchant Marine" was closely associated with supplying military efforts in war and peace time.
 The maritime industry now consists of primarily civilian, commercial shipping and related activities.|

 |The CSU / Cal Maritime joined the California State University in 1995.||Mascot / Cal Maritime's athletics teams are called the Keelhaulers, and the mascot is named Golden Beard.|